-This page contains links to a bunch of cool projects I’ve built, largely related to data analysis and visualization.
+This page contains links to things I’ve built over the years, largely related to data analysis, visualization and food.
 I hope you like them!

 I combined tables of NFL data with Google’s chart API to produce a Gapminder style interactive visualization of how every team in the NFL has performed since the year 2000.